Johns Hopkins Bayview Medical Center Comm Psychiatry Program/Adult OP/MISA

 Johns Hopkins Bayview Medical Center Comm Psychiatry Program/Adult OP/MISA - Baltimore, MD

-Johns Hopkins Bayview Medical Center Comm Psychiatry Program/adult Op/misa is a substance and mental health treatment center located at 5500 East Lombard Street in the 21224 zip code in Baltimore, MD.
+Johns Hopkins Bayview Medical Center Comm Psychiatry Program/adult Op/misa is a dual diagnosis rehab center located at 5500 East Lombard Street in the 21224 zip code in Baltimore, MD.
 It is operated by a private non-profit organization.
-Johns Hopkins Bayview Medical Center Comm Psychiatry Program/adult Op/misa provides naltrexone administration.
-Some of the treatment approaches used by Johns Hopkins Bayview Medical Center Comm Psychiatry Program/adult Op/misa include relapse prevention treatment, brief intervention services and CBT.
-Johns Hopkins Bayview Medical Center Comm Psychiatry Program/adult Op/misa provides outpatient treatment and regular outpatient treatment.
-It also provides inpatient treatment for co-occurring mental health and substance use disorders and residential substance abuse treatment.
+Johns Hopkins Bayview Medical Center Comm Psychiatry Program/adult Op/misa provides administers naltrexone.
+Some of the treatment approaches used by Johns Hopkins Bayview Medical Center Comm Psychiatry Program/adult Op/misa include brief intervention services, relapse prevention and cognitive behavioral therapy.
+Johns Hopkins Bayview Medical Center Comm Psychiatry Program/adult Op/misa provides regular outpatient treatment and outpatient services.
+It also provides inpatient treatment for dual diagnosis and residential treatment for substance use.

 Address: 5500 East Lombard Street, Baltimore, MD 21224